Complements of caustics of the real $J_{10}$ singularities: Introduction

 \section{Introduction}

 This work completes the isotopy classification of Morse perturbations of real parabolic function singularities.
-The analogous problem for {\em simple singularities} was solved in \cite{sed}, \cite{sede}, and \cite{Vsing}.
-For parabolic singularities of classes $X_9$ and $P_8$, this was done in \cite{Vx9} and \cite{Vp8}, respectively.
-Now, we do the same for the remaining $J_{10}$ singularities.
+The geometry of sets of Morse perturbations of the simplest singularity classes $A_2$, $A_3$, $A_4$ and $D_4^{\pm}$ was studied by R.~Thom and V.~Arnold in the context of catastrophe theoretical problems occurring in biology and optics, see \cite{thom}, \cite{thom2}, \cite{Acongr}, \cite{Kluwer}.
+The local components of the space of Morse functions near all {\em simple} function singularities were enumerated in \cite{sed}, \cite{sede}, and \cite{Vsing}.
+For parabolic singularities of classes $X_9$ and $P_8$, the analogous problem was solved in \cite{Vx9} and \cite{Vp8}, respectively.
+Here, we solve the same problem for the remaining class of parabolic singularities, $J_{10}$.
 We prove that there are exactly 59 and 56 isotopy classes of Morse perturbations of $J_{10}^1$ and $J_{10}^3$ singularities, respectively.

-In \S~\ref{sect2}, we describe a combinatorial invariant of isotopy classes of Morse functions that was used in previous works.
-Then, we compute all admissible values of this invariant for $J_{10} $ singularities and prove that each value can be realized by exactly one or two isotopy classes, depending on whether these classes are invariant or not under a certain symmetry.
-Finally, we investigate this symmetry condition.
+In \S~\ref{sect2}, we recall a combinatorial invariant of isotopy classes of Morse functions (i.e., connected components of the space of these functions) that was used in previous works \cite{Vsing}--\cite{Vp8}.
+Then, we compute all possible values of this invariant for $J_{10} $ singularities and prove that each value can be realized by exactly one or two isotopy classes, depending on whether or not these classes are invariant or not under a certain symmetry.
+Finally, we examine this symmetry condition.
 Additionally, we realize many isotopy classes by concrete polynomials.

-The main invariant of isotopy classes is formulated in the terms of a graph, whose vertices are the collections of certain topological characteristics of particular Morse functions, and whose edges correspond to their standard surgeries.
-The invariant's values are the subgraphs of this graph, into which it splits when the edges corresponding to surgeries changing the Morse isotopy class are removed.
-Our main criterion for the symmetry condition of isotopy classes can be expressed in the terms of one-dimensional cocycles of these subgraphs.
+Our main invariant of isotopy classes of Morse functions is formulated in the terms of a graph, whose vertices correspond to the collections of certain topological characteristics of Morse functions, and whose edges correspond to their standard surgeries.
+The invariant's values are the subgraphs of this graph, into which it splits when the edges corresponding to those surgeries that can change the Morse isotopy class are removed.
+Also, the main criterion for the self-symmetry condition of isotopy classes can be expressed in the terms of one-dimensional cocycles of this graph.